onbloc/gnoland-tutorials/introduction-to-gnoland/what-is-gnoland/concepts.md

 Each realm has the capability to publicly export the function `Render(path string) string`, which performs rendering when passed a valid markdown as a parameter for the specified `path`.
 This feature allows for increased ease of use and interactivity when working with realms.

-During the development and prototyping phase, developers may utilize the `gnodev` CLI tool to streamline the testing and building of realms.
+During the development and prototyping phase, developers may utilize the `gno` CLI tool to streamline the testing and building of realms.

 Additionally, realms offer the benefit of being able to utilize packages from standard libraries, such as `random`, `maths`, `avl`, and much more